 - Each player receives four hole cards in Omaha, as compared to two in Hold’em, to start a hand.

-- Players must use exactly two of their hole cards to create a five-card hand, whereas Hold’em has no such requirement.
+- Players must use exactly two of their hole cards to create a five-card hand in Omaha, whereas Hold’em has no such requirement.

 - The most popular betting variant of Omaha is Pot Limit – PLO (Pot Limit Omaha), while Hold’em most often uses No Limit or Limit Hold’em to define betting limits.